dvho/magic8ball/README.md

 # Magic 8 Ball
-_Magic 8 Ball_ is an emulation of the illustrious toy I designed and coded entirely in HTML/CSS/JavaScript without the use of image files, frameworks/libraries or any dependencies.
+_Magic 8 Ball_ is an emulation of the illustrious toy I designed entirely in CSS (no image files) and coded entirely in vanilla JavaScript (no frameworks/libraries).

 <img src="https://user-images.githubusercontent.com/45696445/51330449-85b7ed80-1a45-11e9-8fd8-d02d7911cdc4.gif">